-There are many benefits to the AGILE approach including increased quality, greater transparency, risk mitigation, and ability to course correct to stay on-time and on-budget.
+There are many benefits to the AGILE approach including increased quality, greater transparency, risk mitigation, and the ability to course correct to stay on time and on budget.
 ALTEN introduced this methodology in the development of eGovernment applications, for the ministry of finance of a European country.

-Today, the public sector faces a major challenge in its investment projects: how can it respond effectively to users’ needs in a context of declining budgetary resources?
-ALTEN leverages its technical and organisational skills and its functional expertise to support the defence ministry of a European country in modernising all of its radio equipment.
+Today, the public sector faces a major challenge in its investment projects: how can it respond effectively to users’ needs in the context of declining budgetary resources?
+ALTEN leverages its technical and organisational skills and its functional expertise to support the Defence Ministry of a European country in modernising all of its radio equipment.

-Local authorities use new digital usages to connect infrastructure and civil servants to improve how services are managed and improve regions’ attractiveness.
+Local authorities employ new digital usages to connect infrastructure and civil servants to improve service provisioning and regions’ attractiveness.
 ALTEN support a creator of solutions for connected cities and local authorities whose goal is to put citizen participation at the core of the Smart City concept.

-Managing information technology solutions in a complex and ever-changing organizational environment is never easy.
-ALTEN is responsible for the management of all Information systems infrastructure and communication systems for a European country’s ministry of Industry, and has implemented Kanban method to reduce the operational costs.
+Managing information technology solutions in a complex and ever-changing organisational environment is never easy.
+ALTEN is responsible for the management of all Information systems, infrastructure and communication systems for a European country’s Ministry of Industry and has implemented the Kanban method to reduce operational costs.

 Government of Australia, Confédération Suisse…

 Ministry of Defence (UK), Ministerio de Defensa (Spain), Ministerio de Industria, Turismo y Comercio (Spain), Ministerio de Hacienda y Administraciones Publicas (Spain)…